mdtanker/polartoolkit/docs/overview.md

 # 🔎 Overview

-Antarctic-Plots is a Python package developed to help with conducting Antarctic science.
+PolarToolkit is a Python package developed to help with conducting Antarctic science.
 The 5 modules shown here provide tools to help with a variety of common tasks.